 2. Make an Inventory List

-Visiting the home will also obviously help you make an inventory list of everything you will move, something you need to include with your written estimate.
-You need to include all furniture, even smaller items, and the approximate number of boxes you’ll be moving.
+Visiting the home will also help you make an inventory list of everything you will move, which you need to include with your written estimate.
+You must include all furniture (even smaller items) and the approximate number of boxes you’ll be moving.
 This inventory list must be included with your estimate, as even the smallest details can greatly impact moving expenses.

 3. Decide on a Type of Estimate

 - Binding moving estimates: the price you provide in the estimate must be honored in the final invoice.
 If anything changes, though, such as moving additional items, you can adjust the price.

 - Non-binding moving estimate: you can bill up to 110 percent of the price you provide in this type of estimate at delivery time and bill additional charges later.
 This estimate is your best guess, and the final number is determined by the shipment weight and services provided.

 - Binding-not-to-exceed moving estimate: same as a binding estimate except if the client’s items weigh less than you estimated, then the client pays less, too.

 Charge twice the average during busy moving seasons, like summer and holidays.
 You should also set a time limit on the quote, such as 30 days.
 If the client doesn’t make a decision after the quote’s expiration date, draw up a new one, if requested, and make sure to add extra charges if the new relocation date falls in a busier season.